 5-1.
 Heat rejection at constant volume.

-Because the fuel is injected in the cylinder before the end of the compression stroke in the dual cycle, it takes care of ignition lag characteristic of fuel.
+Because the fuel is injected into the cylinder before the end of the compression stroke in the dual cycle, it takes care of the ignition lag characteristic of the fuel.

 - Dual Combustion Cycle Processes with [P-v and T-s Diagram]

 - Four Stroke Diesel Cycle Engine and Its Working [Explained with P-v and T-s Diagram]

 - Four-stroke Otto-cycle Spark-Ignition Engine with [P-v and T-s Diagram]

 #3 Classification by No. of Strokes per Cycle